 Last month the Marine Rotational Force-Darwin (MRF-D) deployed its full complement of US Marines in the Northern Territory for the first time, a major milestone since the MRF-D began seconding troops to train alongside the Australian Defence Force (ADF) in 2012.

-Since then almost 7000 personnel have travelled for the six-month rotation to participate in various uni- and bilateral training exercises – by way of strengthening interoperability between the allied nations and bolstering ties with regional partners in the Indo-Pacific Region.
+Since then almost 7000 personnel have travelled for the six-month rotations, which involve various uni- and bilateral training exercises.
+Collectively, the rotations have served to strengthen interoperability between the allied nations and bolster ties with regional partners in the Indo-Pacific Region.

 Grant Newsham, retired US Marine Colonel and a Senior Research Fellow at the Japan Forum for Strategic Studies, believes there is an opportunity to further exploit the US Marine presence in Australia and reinforce these relationships, by re-conceptualising the rotation experience to one of “coalition building” and “regional influencing”.